There is a saying within the legal profession: “A person who represents himself has a fool for a client.” Here are 13 reasons that is true.

 A few things to think of on this point:

 - When have you ever heard of someone in the news winning a case unrepresented?
 I cannot think of one instance.
 Ever.
 Conversely, I can think of endless cases where lawyers have won seemingly very difficult cases.
 Think O.J.
 Simpson could have won on his own?
 George Zimmerman?
 Casey Anthony?
-Or in Canada, former Attorney General Anthony Bryant?
+Or in Canada, former Attorney General Michael Bryant?
 All had amazing lawyers who produced amazing results.

 - Do you think that this friend who is so proud of his story acquittal or plea (that he thought was a good deal) would tell you if he was convicted?
 I am very sure there are many more stories of failure that are suppressed, then those of “success”.